THE “HELLA HARD HALF” HALF MARATHON

-Please note that the Hella’ Hard Half Marathon route is more challenging than your average half marathon, and includes one mile of steep and rocky terrain which will be a hike for most people.
-The course is tough, but you will be rewarded with jaw-dropping panoramas of the San Mateo County coast, in addition to the all-you-can-eat lunch afterwards!
+The Hella’ Hard Half Marathon route will test your climbing skills and you will be rewarded with jaw-dropping panoramas of the San Mateo County coast, in addition to the all-you-can-eat lunch afterwards!

-If you have specific questions about the course, please email us at firstname.lastname@example.org.
+If you have questions about the course, please email us at firstname.lastname@example.org.

 There are three aid stations along the half marathon course at mile 2.4, 5.8, and 10.6.

 - The cutoff time for all trail run courses will be 3:00 PM.
 Past this time, course markings will be removed and aid stations shut down.